 Vetafarm Wormout can be bought in a number of different formulations.
 You can purchase single pills or a bottle of 100 in dosing amounts that coincide with the size of your pet.
 Because I originally had several large dogs, I had the large dog version when the cats first started showing up on a regular basis after 2012.
 The pills are notched, so they can be broken in half or even quarters, which is what I did.
 That breaks a pill intended for a 44 lb. dog down into four 11 lb. increments when quartered, which is about where most of my cats’ weights are.

-Depending on what size your cat(s) and/or dog(s) is, there are a few different options you can choose from.
-For some reason, when I tried to pull up just the Wormout products, I got other products as well, but here is the page that shows all of the different Vetafarm Wormout pill options, http://www.pets-megastore.com.au/advanced_search_result.php?search_in_description=1&keywords=wormout&x=0&y=0.
+Depending on what size your cat(s) and/or dog(s) is, there are a few different pet size options you can choose from.
+Here is the page that shows all of the different Vetafarm Wormout pill options, https://www.pets-megastore.com.au/index.php?route=product/search&search=wormout.

 If you are in the U.S. and concerned about ordering from Australia, I can assure you that I have been ordering from Pets Megastore since 2010 with only one issue to date.
 My actual charged amount to my credit card was around $1 more than my total from when I placed my order.
 I sent an e-mail and received a prompt response that due to the currency exchange rate changing from when I purchased the wormer to when my card was actually charged, there was a discrepancy.
 That’s been the only issue I’ve had and it was in 2010.
 My orders since then have been fine, always arriving in a timely manner.
 Their shipping rates have always been very reasonable as well.